nadirafarjanaiva-del/Joyti-Autonomous-Car-and-Currency-Counter-for-Blind-People/README.md

 Overview
 Joity is an integrated assistive technology platform designed to enhance the independence, safety, and social inclusion of visually impaired individuals.
 The system combines autonomous navigation, AI-based currency recognition, GPS tracking, and safety features into a unified prototype.
 The project was developed using Raspberry Pi, Arduino, Computer Vision, Deep Learning, GPS/GSM communication, and IoT technologies to support outdoor mobility, financial management, and real-time monitoring.

 Funding Acknowledgement
-This project was developed under a government-funded research and innovation initiative.
+This project was developed as part of a government-funded research and innovation initiative, selected through a competitive funding process under the ICT Division, Government of the People’s Republic of Bangladesh.
+The project received financial and institutional support from the ICT Division to facilitate the research, development, and prototyping of an assistive technology system aimed at improving the independence, safety, and mobility of visually impaired individuals.
-Funding Agency: ICT Division, Government of the People's Republic of Bangladesh Funding Scheme: Competitive Research and Innovation Program We gratefully acknowledge the support of the ICT Division for enabling the development of this socially impactful assistive technology.
+We gratefully acknowledge the ICT Division, Government of the People’s Republic of Bangladesh, for its valuable support and funding, which enabled the successful development and implementation of this socially impactful project.

 Key Features

 Autonomous Navigation System
 •	Lane detection using image processing and OpenCV
 •	Bird's-eye view transformation for road analysis